safal2000/Capstone/docs/product.rst

 .. autoclass:: product.apps.ProductConfig
    :members:

-   This class allows certain configurations for the primary app in the Django project, the product app.

    :ivar default_auto_field: The default database field for AutoField, set to 'django.db.models.BigAutoField'.
    :ivar name: The name of the app, which is 'product'.